Edible Theme Naming

 - Akahori seems to be a fan of this, since the main cast of Chivas 1-2-3 is named after liquor and Knights of Ramune has much of its cast named after other, more child-friendly drinks.
 See Saber Marionette J below for more of his work.

-- Likewise the five girls of the two main Galaxy Angel casts are also all named after foods, mostly desserts.
+- The five girls of the two main Galaxy Angel casts are also all named after foods, mostly desserts.
 Both Karasuma Chitose and Iyazoi Natsume, each the Sixth Ranger of her group, have fairly normal Japanese names.
 The villains of the Galaxy Angel video games have an alcohol theme going on, which explains Tequila's possession in the first game in which she appears.